ragges/tektools/README.md

 ### tdsNvramFloppyTool and TDSNvrCV_2_0

-tdsNvramFloppyTool is a set of scripts that are to be put on a floppy disk that will let the scope itself read or write NVRAM and EEPROM data to/from the floppy disks - no GPIB is needed.
+**tdsNvramFloppyTool** is a set of scripts that are to be put on a floppy disk that will let the scope itself read or write NVRAM and EEPROM data to/from the floppy disks - no GPIB is needed.

-A **tool for checksumming NVRAM and EEPROM dumps**, written in Java, is also included.
+**TDSNvrCV_2_0** is a tool for checksumming NVRAM and EEPROM dumps, written in Java.

-There is nothing Linux specific about it, but it is a very nice tool, and here is an extra version supplied, tdsNvramEepromFloppyDumper, that dumps both the NVRAM and the EEPROMs to the floppy in one sweep.
+There is nothing Linux specific about these, but they are very nice tools, so they are included in this kit anyway.

+In this kit there is also an extra version, tdsNvramEepromFloppyDumper, that dumps both the NVRAM and the EEPROMs to the floppy in one sweep.

 Addresses and sizes may have to be adjusted depending on model.

-To use them, format a floppy (preferably in the scope), copy the file(s) to the floppy, and boot the scope with the floppy inserted.
+To use the tdsNvramFloppyTool, format a floppy (preferably in the scope), copy the file(s) that do what you want to the floppy, and boot the scope with the floppy inserted.

 For more information about using these scripts and the checksumming tool, see the